 The Vancouver Island Military Museum is open Monday – Friday, from 10:00 – 3:00, as well as Saturdays, from 11:00 – 3:00.

 It can be found at 100 Cameron Road.

 Perhaps shopping is more your style.
 Well, you are in luck!
 Nanaimo’s downtown core has a great selection of unique shops to peruse through.
 The area offers three distinct shopping districts.

-- The Waterfront District follows along the Harbourfront Walkway (mentioned near the beginning of the post).
+As mentioned above, this area follows along the Harbourfront Walkway.
 This small area offers a row of trendy shops and dining options.